 Loganville real estate is some of the most expensive in Georgia, although Loganville house values don't compare to the most expensive real estate in the U.S.

 Loganville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Loganville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Loganville who work in office and administrative support (12.45%), sales jobs (12.09%), and management occupations (9.52%).

 Also of interest is that Loganville has more people living here who work in computers and math than 95% of the places in the US.

 Loganville is an extremely ethnically-diverse city.
 The people who call Loganville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Loganville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Loganville include German, English, Jamaican, and Albanian.
+Important ancestries of people in Loganville include German, Irish, English, Jamaican, and European.

 The most common language spoken in Loganville is English.
 Other important languages spoken here include Spanish and Other Indo-European.